TroutfesT is here!

 - Jigging.
 Fish of all kinds like their meals to be lively; trout is no exception.
 Jigging is moving your bait through the water to mimic minnows, something trout loves to feed on.
 Lake trout is attracted to light lures, try using a spoon jig.
 The jig’s motion should be like a minnow swimming.
 If you make it too jerky or erratic, you might scare off the fish.

 - Trolling.
 Trolling is best done in a boat, but it can be done from the shore.
 Just make sure to pay attention if you do it from the shore!
 Trolling is moving the boat slowly through the water and letting the lure do all of the hard work.
 The movement of the boat will give the trout a moving target.
 To get to the right depth, you want to let out your line slowly, until you hit the lake floor.
 Then reel your line in to the appropriate depth.

 The Big Bear Municipal Water District offers fishing information on the lake as well.
 They will let you know what is working, what is not, and what is really biting!

-We love fishing in Big Bear and even know a few good places around the lake to do it.
 We look forward to this event every year, and to all of the people who come and stay with us to participate in it.
 Our location is within walking distance.
 If you are coming up this weekend for the tournament we wish you the best of luck!
 If you are just up here for some hot cider and an escape to the mountains, we have that waiting for you as well.